smiclea/airports-random-router/server/buildDatabase/README.md

 # Update the airports DB from Little Navmap

-## 1. Create the airports and approaches collection fron Little Navmap
+## 1. Create the airports and approaches collection from Little Navmap

 Set the Little Navmap DB path